wexi/ballot/README.md

 example set by the [SQLite Project](http://www.sqlite.org/copyright.html).

-<a id="org94cbd0e"></a>

-# TODO

-Add vote logging.
-Not done since there is no ready made C library for logging that works the same in Linux and in Windows. [log4c](http://log4c.sourceforge.net/) is a good candidate but it currently has a build issue on MXE.

-<a id="org63d0dfd"></a>
+<a id="org7d427cd"></a>

-# sqlite3.exe mycondo.db
+# sqlite3 mycondo.db

-Create a database with a table of shares:
+Create a table of shares in the database and fill it with the apt number and the share value pairs of your community; Ignore the code blob.

-    CREATE TABLE "shares" (
+    CREATE TABLE shares (
-    	`apt`	INTEGER,
+    	apt	INTEGER PRIMAY KEY,
-    	`share`	INTEGER,
+    	share	INTEGER,
-    	`code`	BLOB,
-    	PRIMARY KEY(apt)
+    	code	BLOB
     )

-<a id="orga42992c"></a>
+<a id="orge519ec8"></a>

 # vote [-i <seats>:<candidates>]

-Initialize the "mycondo.db" database file; This includes changing the security code (two byte BLOB field) in the table of shares.
-The security code is just being displayed.
+Initialize the database file; This includes changing the security code in the table of shares with a two byte random blob.
+A new votes table is then created with the following fields:

+    CREATE TABLE votes (
+          apt INTEGER PRIMAY KEY,
+          vtime INTEGER,
+          can1 INTEGER DEFAULT 0,
+          ...
+    )

+vtime is the "unix time" when accepting the apt no vote and it is captured for forensic purposes only. can1, etc. are the total number of shares cast for the first candidate, etc.

-<a id="orgec063ab"></a>
+<a id="orga08e9bf"></a>

 # Examples